Complete Guide · 6 Recipes · Benefits · Caffeine · Calculator

 Digestive & Antibacterial

-Alpha-terpinyl acetate and limonene inhibit H. pylori (ulcer-causing bacteria) and S. mutans (cavity-causing bacteria).
-Cardamom also stimulates digestive enzyme secretion, reducing bloating, gas and indigestion within 15–20 minutes.
+Alpha-terpinyl acetate and limonene inhibit H. pylori (ulcer bacteria) and S. mutans (cavity bacteria).
+Cardamom also stimulates digestive enzyme secretion, reducing bloating, gas, and indigestion.
+Most users report noticeable relief within 15–20 minutes post-meal.

 🫀